Garlic Rosemary Bread

 - Hamburger Soup

-How to make bread in a dutch oven
+How to make rosemary garlic bread in a dutch oven

-Baking bread in a dutch oven is a game-changer.
+Baking garlic bread in a dutch oven is a game-changer.
 It doesn’t dry out and it’s like it hugs the dough to form this beautiful artisan loaf.
+I’ve tried so many bread recipes with garlic before, but this one creates such simplicity and a really beautiful pull apart bread.

 I love this method of baking.